 If you spot one in a bedroom and lose it, vacuum that room immediately.
 If you see one on your sock, don't just flick it away - kill it.

-We recommend a fresh new website with special sections just for fleas on cats, on dogs, in the home and much, much more.
-Want to know all there is about getting rid of fleas?
-Check out FleaGuide.com!
+We recommend a fresh new website with special sections just for fleas on dogs, on cats, in the home and much, much more.
+For a thorough resource, check out FleaGuide.com!

 Getting rid of these pests can be really challenging.
 That's why we've created an effective, easy-to-follow action plan on our 'cousin' site, FleaGuide.